martinbrazda/todo-feathers-api/README.md

 - Server will be running on the port `3030` (can be changed in config)
 - `apidoc -i src -o public/docs` for generating API documentation (run after you change something in the apidocs comments)

+## API documentation
+- API docs can be found in `public/docs` and will be served on `http://localhost:3030/docs/`

 ## Testing
 - Warning: Running tests will create a lot of entries in the database.
 Don't test on production databases :)
 - `npm test`